contentful/.github/SECURITY.md

   * Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.

-Note that *.learningcenter.contentful.com is out of scope for our bounty program.

 Report security vulnerabilities in third-party modules to the person or team maintaining the module.